 iv) in our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Sections 185 and 186 of the Act in respect ofgrant of loans making investments and providing guarantees and securities as applicable;

+vi) the maintenance of cost records has been specified by the Central Government underSection 148(1) of the Companies Act 2013.
 We have broadly reviewed the cost recordsmaintained by the Company pursuant to the Companies (Cost Records and Audit) Rules 2014as prescribed by the Central Government under sub-section (1) of Section 148 of theCompanies Act 2013 and are of the opinion that prima facie the prescribed cost recordshave been made and maintained.
 We have however not made a detailed examination of thecost records with a view to determine whether they are accurate or complete;

 vii) In respect of statutory dues;

-According to the information and explanations given to us the following arrears ofundisputed statutory dues are outstanding as at 31st March 2018 for a period of more thansix months from the date they became payable and the due dates for payment of sales taxdues for July and August 2012 considered as per the installments granted by theDepartment.
+According to the information and explanations given to us the following arrears ofundisputed statutory dues are outstanding as at 31st March 2021 for a periodof more than six months from the date they became payable.

 Statement of arrears of statutory dues outstanding as at 31st March 2021for more than six months: